Nix 2.4+ introduces replacements for commonly known nix commands. The `nix-shell` replacements cause some confusion which this post aims to solve.

 Temporary Programs

 The fact that nix is built on the idea of the nix store from which user environments are created by cherry-picking the desired packages may raise the question, whether we may be able to amend our current environment imperatively2.
 And in fact, we can.
-It is possible to add software to a user’s profile by imperatively by the means of nix-env -iA or nowadays nix profile install.
+It is possible to add software to a user’s profile by imperatively by the means of or nowadays nix-env -iAnix profile install.

 WARN